Management: Duties: What duties does the information protection lead have?

 Option 1: The security lead can specify and verify, but not manage protection activities

-Option 2: The security lead can manage protection activities, but not specify or verify
+Option S: The security lead can specify protection activities.

 In many large enterprises, the IP Lead performs executive functions in specification and verification of the protection program but does not directly manage/perform any execution of protection functions.
 This is done by operations under the CIO.